 Decorating your home for fall doesn’t need to mean pumpkins everywhere.
-These simple ideas embrace a minimalistic home decor style, while still embracing the fall season.
+These simple ideas mirror minimalistic home decor style while still embracing the fall season.

 Living room console table with fall grasses in a vase

-While I do like to bring nature indoors in the form of flowers and branches, carefully chosen faux items are always welcome.
+While I do like to bring nature indoors in the form of natural elements such as flowers and branches, carefully chosen faux items are always welcome in my minimalist approach.
 Especially since with faux I don’t need to remember to change the water AND I don’t have to worry about the kids knocking the water over!
+Talk about a win-win.

-Grasses and branches with shades of bronze and gold, really look the part.
+Grasses and faux leaves with shades of bronze and gold, really look the part.
 The warmth these faux Foxtails bring to a space really goes a long way to making a home feel cozy for fall.

 Throw pillows are the single easiest way to transition your decor from one season to the next.
-You can literally not change another thing in the room, but if you switch out your throw pillows, it looks like a brand new space.
+You can literally not change another thing in the room, but if you switch out your throw pillow covers, it looks like a brand new space.

 I had a huge yard sale recently and got rid of a lot of old throw pillows and other decor items, but I couldn’t resist these new pillows from Pottery Barn.
 They have my favorite touch of blue, while still feeling very appropriate for the season.

-And you don’t have to spend a fortune on new ones, either.
+And you don’t have to spend a fortune on new pillow covers, either.
 The largest of the throw pillows on my couch (the linen colored one) is an Amazon find.
 The quality is great and the price is just right.
-The textured sherpa looking pillow is from Target.

 Clean and uncluttered couch and coffee table for fall